 This rating system takes a number of design aspects into consideration, including: the direction or aspect of your home, external colour choices, roof type, floor coverings, and windows.
 Room are individually calculated to achieve an overall rating.

 Owning a 6-Star rated home will not only reduce your lighting, heating and cooling costs but also reduce your carbon footprint.
-Once you have selected a block, HomefinderWA will offer a number of existing 6-Star single storey house designs to suit your existing block.
+Once you have selected a block, HomefinderWA will offer a number of existing 6-Star two storey house designs to suit your existing block.

 HomefinderWA will also recommend an orientation that best suit your preferred home design and optimise your overall energy rating if you haven’t already picked a location.

 Q. Can I demolish my existing house and then build on the same block?

 A. Yes, and this is why it’s a great idea to do so.
 Property prices have risen sharply in WA over the past few years, which have resulted in older properties experiencing higher overall land value.
 This is great news for property owners who want to demolish their existing home and build one that better suits the block and their lifestyle.